Differentially Private Confidence Intervals for Proportions under Stratified Random Sampling: Numerical Results

 \section{Numerical Results}

 In this section, we conduct both simulation studies and applications to assess and illustrate the numerical performance of the proposed algorithms.
+The budgeting $\rho_1 = \rho_2 = \rho/2$ are used for {PopNz-PubSz} and {StrNz-PrivSz}.
 We clip the proportions $\tilde p_h$ onto $[0,1]$ as mentioned in Remark \ref{rmk:clipping}.